 We took a bus trip from Hue to Phong Nha and Paradise cave, it was little over 5 hours drive to cover about 200 km including few stops in between.
 The tour bus picked us up from Hue Hotel at 7:00 am.
-En route we stop to visit La Vang Church and pass DMZ of Quang Tri Province with the Macnamara line, seventeen parallel, Ben Hai River and Hien Luong Bridge.
-After lunch, at about 12:30 PM we arrived at the Paradise cave.
+En route, we stop to visit La Vang Church and pass DMZ of Quang Tri Province with the Macnamara line, seventeen parallel, Ben Hai River, and Hien Luong Bridge.
+After lunch, at about 12:30 PM we arrived at the Paradise Cave.

 If you go by train from Hue up to Dong Hoi, there is then a 45 min drive to the National Park area.
-You can take bus from the train station or hire a taxi.
+You can take a bus from the train station or hire a taxi.

-The best way to enjoy and feel the nature is to rent a motorbike from Dong Hoi.
+The best way to enjoy and feel nature is to rent a motorbike from Dong Hoi.
 The distance is about 40 km, sightseeing on the road is very beautiful and exciting and I am sure you will be stopping many times to enjoy the fullest and take some breathtaking pictures.

 The National Park was opened to the public in 2010 and consists of pristine untouched jungle spread throughout a rugged landscape.
-The area is full of large cave systems, the most famous being the Son Doong, Paradise Cave, Hang En and Phong Nha cave.
+The area is full of large cave systems, the most famous being the Son Doong, Paradise Cave, Hang En, and Phong Nha cave.

 The Phong Nha Ke Bang National Park is not entirely open to the public yet.
-The military has a presence within the park, specially areas that are close to Laos border and the park has one of the highest concentrations of unexploded ordinance (bombs) in the world.
-Currently, you are not allowed to hike or trek through the park without a licensed tour guide, and most of the hiking is found as part of caving tour, such as to Hang En cave.
+The military has a presence within the park, especially areas that are close to the Laos border and the park has one of the highest concentrations of unexploded ordinance (bombs) in the world.
+Currently, you are not allowed to hike or trek through the park without a licensed tour guide, and most of the hiking is found as part of a caving tour, such as to Hang En cave.

 Phong Nha cave and the Thien Son cave can be visited during the same trip as they are close to each other.
 These caves are extremely beautiful and very large.
 Renting a boat is a requirement as there is no other way to get to the caves.
 It will cost you 350,000 Don’t (US$ 17.00) to rent a boat, but it can be shared with other tourists.
 The boat ride itself is scenic and exciting.